thycotic/dsv-docs/product/auth-general/authoidc/okta.md

 ## Finish the Connection on the Thycotic One side

-14. Go back to the Thycotic Cloud Manger Portal.
+14. Go back to the Thycotic Cloud Manger Portal where we started.
 Fill-in a Description and the issuer/provider URL from step 11.
 15. Fill-in the Client ID and Client Secret from step 10.
 16. Check the **Enable** box.
 17. Click **Save**